sMastrodimitris/sMastrodimitris/README.md

 - 👋 Hi, I’m @sMastrodimitris
+- 🤖 I am a Data Scientist loving ML programming
-- 🏦 I am working for Piraeus Bank as an Environmental Physical Risk Analyst 🔥 🌊 🌪️
+- 🏦 I have worked for Piraeus Bank as ESG Risk Quantitative Analyst, System and Data Analyst and M&A Analyst
 - 🧑‍🏫 I have graduated from AUEB ...
 Msc Data Science
 - 🎓 I have graduated from UniPi ...
 BSc IT
-- 👀 I’m interested in ...
-Data Science, Machine Learning and Quantitative Analysis

 <!--  - 🌱 I’m currently learning ...
 Python + Tableau --->

 <!-- - 📫 How to reach me ... --->